workbar-dev/soft_delete/README.md

 [source](https://twitter.com/theebeastmaster/status/966870021099180034)

-A "soft-delete" marks a record as "deleted", which keeps it in the database for historical reference.
+A soft-delete marks a record as deleted, and keeps it in the database for historical reference.

 ## Installation